2020 Greek–Turkish border crisis

-The events at the Greek-Turkish border along the Evros river in 2020 began on 28 February 2020 when the Turkish government announced that in response to the death of 33 Turkish soldiers in Idlib, it was unilaterally opening its borders to Greece to allow refugees and migrants seeking refuge to reach the European Union.
+The 2020 Greek–Turkish border crisis along the Evros River began on 28 February when the government of Turkey announced that, in response to the death of 33 Turkish soldiers in Idlib, it was unilaterally opening its borders to Greece to allow refugees and migrants seeking refuge to reach the European Union.

-At the same time, tens of thousands of migrants arrived at the Greek-Turkish border along the Evros River with the migrants reaching the border through white buses and taxis.
+Tens of thousands of migrants arrived at the Greek–Turkish border along the Evros River through white buses and taxis.
 They were aided by the Turkish Armed Forces.
 A Turkish armored car attempted to break the border fence with no success.
-The Greek police forces, with the help of the citizens, managed with fire extinguishers, tear-gas, loudspeakers as well as by repairing the fence to prevent the invasion.
+The Greek police forces, with the help of the citizens, managed with fire extinguishers, tear gas, loudspeakers as well as by repairing the fence to prevent the invasion.
 The Greek Prime Minister Kyriakos Mitsotakis finally closed the border for security reasons.

 Timeline of events

 February

 In response to the dozens of Turkish soldiers killed in the attack by Syrian and Russian forces in the Idlib region, Turkey announced that it was unilaterally opening its borders to Europe to refugees and migrants, ordering the security forces located on the border with Greece to do not obstruct their passage.
 Within hours, large groups of migrants began arriving at the Greek-Turkish land border, with Turkey officially announcing the crossing of 80,000 migrants to Greece and the announcement of the two hundred thousand that follow.

 The Greek Government immediately stopped the operation of the border customs of Kastanies, in order to ensure the prevention of uncontrolled entry of people into Greek territory.

 On the morning of Saturday, February 29, the Turkish President Recep Tayyip Erdoğan said that Turkey's borders with Europe are open, noting: "We will not close the gates to refugees.
 About 18,000 refugees have already passed and today the number will be 25,000 to 30,000 and we will not close our doors, because the EU must abide by its commitments.".

-Thousands of people were crowded in the area of Kastanies, seeking to cross to the Greek side, while MAT units are arriving from various areas of Greece to strengthen the Greek deterrent force.
+Thousands of people were crowded in the area of Kastanies, seeking to cross to the Greek side, while MAT units are arriving from various areas of Greece to strengthen the Greeks deterrent force.
 The Minister of Civil Protection, Michalis Chrysochoidis, during his visit to Evros stated: "Thousands of unhappy people are stacked at our borders.
 They have not come here on their own.
 They are expelled, repelled and used by the neighboring country, Turkey.
 We want to send a message in every direction that we will not let anyone pass without legal travel documents.
 Greece has borders.
 "Europe has borders.".